afarahva/gleqpy/README.md

 examples - Helpful examples.

-memory - Functions for calculating memory kernels from MD simulations.
+memory - Functions for calculating memory kernels, and a database for memory kernels calculated from prior simulations.

 md - Python based MD code, useful for testing purposes and building toy simulations.